grzegorzmazur/yacas/docs/programming_in_yacas/index.rst

   Out> 6;

 Other languages usually do not allow evaluation of unbound variables, or undefined functions.
-In {Yacas}, these are interpreted as some yet undefined global variables or functions, and returned unevaluated.
+In yacas, these are interpreted as some yet undefined global variables or functions, and returned unevaluated.

 ======================
 Destructive operations
 ======================

-{Yacas} tries to keep as few copies of objects in memory as possible.
+Yacas tries to keep as few copies of objects in memory as possible.
 Thus when assigning the value of one variable to another, a reference is copied, and both variables refer to the same memory, physically.
-This is relevant for programming; for example, one should use {FlatCopy} to actually make a new copy of an object.
+This is relevant for programming; for example, one should use :func:`FlatCopy` to actually make a new copy of an object.
 Another feature relevant to reference semantics is "destructive operations";
 these are functions that modify their arguments rather than work on a copy.
 Destructive operations on lists are generally recognized because